klangs34/Curbside-Pickup-Raleigh/README.md

 ![Raleigh-Curbside-Pickup app](Raleigh-Curbside-Pickup.gif)

 ## Installation options
-1. Fork the respository
-1. Use git clone from the CLI to clone the remote repository
+1. Download repository or use git clone from the CLI to clone the remote repository